Silentium by Sadikou Oukpedjo at Cécile Fakhoury09/03/2019 - 11/05/2019

 “The works are getting bigger and bigger without losing their intensity, his technique is still as powerful and delicate as ever.
 He conquers new territories: Sadikou is an intense creator, he devours the world, he uses every opportunity to assimilate techniques and knowledge, he is an artist in constant evolution, each exhibition, each work is the opportunity to appropriate a new territory, a technique not previously realized”.

-Large canvases with deep colours that raise existential questions
+Large canvases with deep colors that raise existential questions

 Indeed, Oukpedjo’s paintings invite to philosophical reflections on the real human nature and the question of animality, like the two sides of the same coin.
 Embedded as if both – were – not without the other, each human possesses his animal in itself and both seem to fight to exist.
 What if each animal had a part of humanity in itself?
 If what defines mankind is consciousness and speech, then does the silence that results from the loss of previous attributes make the human being an animal?
 The artist invites us to hear the sound of silence, which he depicts as the new noise.
 He denounces an absence of sound, the contagion of an inner silence, silencing what should be said to others, but first to oneself.
 Which, by its violence, by its power, should be enough to break the wall of silence, the silence of our conscience.
 When the conscience is silent, man falls off his pedestal and loses the legitimacy of his superiority.